Marcraphael12/Awesome-books/README.md

 Awesome Books

-> This project is designed to add and remove Books added to the local storage .
+> This project is designed to add and remove Books added to the local storage with the use of classes.
 > ![screenshot](./app_screenshot.png)

 Additional description about the project and its features.